cameronjamesw/burgess-community-page/README.md

 # Credits

+- This project was based off of Code Institute's 'I Think Therefore I Blog' project.
+I would like to thank Code Institute for giving me such a solid and sound knowledge and understanding of using Django along with encorporating back-end PostgreSQL knowledge into the project too.
+I built heavily upon this inspiration through adding my own styling through mainly Bootstrap, but also minimal CSS where neccessary.
+I have also encorporated further authentication. along with my own Staff_Member Model, where users can view the current staff members as well as create their own profile.

+- I recieved considerable help and advice from the Code Institute Slack Community, and I found them as a pillar to lean on much more than I ever expected to throughout this project.
+The members within the community helps me decipher issues big and small at all times of the day and I will be eternally grateful for that.

+- I would like to thank [Camp Burgess & Hayward](https://www.campburgessandhayward.com/) for giving me the inspiration and the platform to create this project.
+I have been lucky enough to work for them for 3 summers now, so now I feel I have really come full circle in being able to give back to a community that has given so much to me.

+- The wireframe mockups were created using [Figma](https://www.figma.com/)

+- The majority of inspiration for this readme was fueled Mark Daniel and his [example readme](https://github.com/markdaniel1982/MD82-P4/blob/main/README.md).
+It is a truly great example readme that ensures everyone ticks all the right boxes.

+- Thank you to [BugBytes](https://www.youtube.com/@bugbytes3923) and there video on [Handling User Uploads in Django](https://www.youtube.com/watch?v=lKyH_ZGtvwM) for helping debug what turned out to be a very small issue.

 # Media

 - [Vector Stock](https://www.vectorstock.com/royalty-free-vector/campfire-vector-917478) - The Favicon was taken from Vector Stock

 - [Flickr](https://www.vectorstock.com/royalty-free-vector/campfire-vector-917478) - The Cape Cod image was taken from Flickr

+- [Camp Burgess & Hayward](https://www.campburgessandhayward.com/) - The logo was given to by the SSYMCA upon working for Camp Burgess

+- [PNGITEM](https://www.pngitem.com/middle/hmhxiJi_anonymous-profile-grey-person-sticker-glitch-empty-profile/) - The stock photo icon was taken from PNGITEM

+- All the photos used for the discussions were photos that I have taken myself whilst working at Camp Burgess & Hayward

 # Acknowledgements & Thanks

+- I would like to thank [Net Ninja](https://www.youtube.com/@NetNinja) with his video on [Django Views & URLS](https://www.youtube.com/watch?v=TblSa29DX6I) who's clear and calm explanation reassured me that I do understand Django, and that I was just having a meltdown.

+- I would like to thank my mentor Jubril Akolade for looking over me during this project and ensuring I crossed-the-t's and dotted-the-i's in the world of coding.

+- I would like to thank my good buddies Harry Dawson and Steven Aitken for allowing me to use their handsome faces throughout the majority of the project.

+- Finally I would like to thank my girlfriend, Hannah, for withstanding late nights of coding and comforting me when a URL got the better of me.